nicoloddo/PORTAMENTO/README.md

 "Shift": Down movement
 Mouse: Orientation

-"m": Open map\
+"M": Open map\
-"f": Open cluster menu
+"F": Open cluster menu

-"r": Look at menu-selected cluster\
+"E": Go to the map-selected cluster\
-"x": Look towards x axis - "left-ctrl + x": look towards negative x axis"\
+"X": Look towards x axis - "left-ctrl + X": look towards negative x axis"\
-"c": Look towards y axis - "left-ctrl + c": look towards negative y axis"\
+"C": Look towards y axis - "left-ctrl + C": look towards negative y axis"\
-"z": Adjust orientation to be parallel to ground
+"Z": Adjust orientation to be parallel to ground

 ## Backend
 The backend is written in Python and runs on AWS on a serverless architecture based on Lambdas, S3 and API Gateway.
 The backend handles the data retrieval from Spotify's API, the clusterization of the database and the navigation inside its structure.